forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 #### <FONT COLOR="#A9A9A9">How?</FONT>

-*   _The [Collaborative Replications and Education Project in Psychol](https://osf.io/wfc6u/wiki)o[gy](https://osf.io/wfc6u/wiki) ([CREP](https://osf.io/wfc6u/wiki/home/))_ offers opportunities for students to conduct a replication experiment for their dissertation in collaboration with teams from other universities.
+*   _The [Collaborative Replications and Education Project in Psychology](https://osf.io/wfc6u/wiki)_ offers opportunities for students to conduct a replication experiment for their dissertation in collaboration with teams from other universities.
 The projects are strongly teaching- and student-experience orientated.
 *   _The Psychology Science Accelerator ([PSA](https://psysciacc.org/))_ Runs 1-3 multi-lab experiments per year that adopt many open science principles; projects can be incorporated into a student dissertation, internship, etc.
-*   _Create your own class replication project_: Why not teach students the value of replication by having them complete together a replication of a classical experiment in your field?
-For examples of in-class replication projects, see [Brian Dillon’s Linguistics class](https://people.umass.edu/bwdillon/project/linguist-609-2020/).
 *   _Create your own class replication project_: Why not teach students the value of replication by having them complete together a replication of a classical experiment in your field?
 For examples of in-class replication projects, see:
      - [A replication database for economics and social sciences: The ReplicationWiki](https://blog.repec.org/2020/08/04/a-replication-database-for-economics-and-social-sciences-the-replicationwiki/)
      - [Political Science Replication](https://politicalsciencereplication.wordpress.com/about/)